jupyterhub/binderhub/doc/developer/repoproviders.rst

 ====================

-Repository Providers (or RepoProviders) are locations where git repositories are stored (e.g., GitHub).
+Repository Providers (or RepoProviders) are locations where repositories are stored (e.g., GitHub).
 BinderHub supports a number of providers out of the box, and can be extended to support new providers.
 For a complete listing of the provider classes, see :ref:`api-repoproviders`.